tianocore/edk2-pytool-library/readme.md

 * Features:
   * Change DEC parser
-    * More complete parser but is not backward compatible.
+    * More complete parser but is not backward compatibile.
 Users of DEC parser will need to update.
     * LibraryClass, Protocol, Ppi, and Guid sections now parse each line to a custom object which contains all data fields.

 ### Version 0.9.2